Invitation to Submit

-Readers include educators with a wide range of research backgrounds; therefore, all statistical material should be presented as clearly and succinctly as possible.
+Readers include educators with diverse research backgrounds; therefore, all statistical material should be presented as clearly and succinctly as possible.
 It is important that all relevant methodological information is included in the Method section; however, the article focus should be on the findings, the significance of those findings, and their implications for practice, policy, and future research.
 Please see the latest edition of the Publication Manual of the American Psychological Association (APA) for additional guidance on manuscript elements and reporting standards.

 Authors are invited to submit an electronic copy of an original manuscript that is not under review by another journal.
 Manuscripts should be a maximum of 30 double-spaced pages in Times New Roman 12-point font with 1-inch margins, inclusive of references, tables, figures and an abstract of 150 words or less.
-Mansucripts should follow the guidance of the latest edition of the Publication Manual of the American Psychological Association (7th Edition).
-References, tables, and figures should be included in addition to page count noted above.
-Authors' names and institutions should not appear on the manuscript.
+Mansucripts should follow the guidance of the latest edition of the Publication Manual of the American Psychological Association (APA).
+Manuscripts should be appropriately blinded, and authors’ names and institutions should not appear on the manuscript.

 Manuscript submissions are handled online via PeerTrack.
 If you are a first-time user of this system, you will first need to register.
 Once you have created an account, you can upload your manuscript to the Journal's online review system.

 Characteristics of a Strong Manuscript

 Before being forwarded for peer review, manuscripts undergo an initial review by the editor, who determines their appropriateness for the Journal using two broad criteria: (a) Does the research focus on a topic or issue related to the content of the Journal? and (b) Is the manuscript a report of empirical research? and (c) Does an initial review of the quality of the manuscript warrant moving forward to peer review?
 Manuscripts describing program assessments or evaluations will not be forwarded for peer review.
 Please see the latest edition of the Publication Manual of the American Psychological Association (APA) for additional guidance and recommendations for a strong manuscript.

 Reviewers will evaluate manuscripts for acceptance to the Journal along the following lines: